 Job Redesign.
-In a September 2010 TV interview Elizabeth Broderick, former Sex Discrimination Commissioner, stated that only three percent of senior managers with profit and loss accountability are women.
+In a 2010 TV interview Elizabeth Broderick, former Sex Discrimination Commissioner, stated that only three percent of senior managers with profit and loss accountability are women.
 This comes off a base where Australia leads the world in women’s education.
 She asserts that the focus must be on men to allow them flexible work arrangements as well as women.
 Then companies can invest in job redesign rather than follow the existing model where a worker is always available with no caring responsibilities.
-Currently the need for caring is having a negative effect for women who take the maternal leave entitlement at a time in their careers when employees need to put in the big hours.
+Currently the need for caring is having a negative effect for women who take the maternal leave entitlement at a time in their careers when employees need to put in the long hours.

 Men and Workplace Laws.
 Companies are to be forced to give fathers who request it flexible working hours so they can play a greater role at home and in child care.
 A major campaign is required to change workplace equality laws and social attitudes to enable more men to share the parenting responsibility.
 After making an equal environment for women in the workplace, it’s now time to give men the opportunity to be stay-at-home fathers.
 Men can also be discriminated against in the workplace when caring for children.
 Under proposed amendments to the Sex Discrimination Act, companies will be forced to give working fathers more flexible hours so they can take greater responsibility for child care.
-Men, as well as women, will now be formally protected from discrimination based on their caring and family responsibilities.
+Both men and women will now be formally protected from discrimination based on caring and family responsibilities.